-Minimum Viable product template

 Easy enough.
 The term MVP comes from lean startup principles, which in turn comes from lean manufacturing principles.
 Those original principles from Toyota were about producing a valuable product (in this case, cars) with the least amount of waste possible.
 There shouldn’t be any extra pieces lying around, and workers shouldn’t find themselves carrying pieces from place to place unnecessarily.
 Even items kept in storage and not being actively used in the production process were considered waste.

-So a minimum viable product should be about reducing waste.
+So a minimum viable product template should be about reducing waste.

 For a startup, waste isn’t about creating a product with the least amount of scrap metal left lying around when the product is finished.
 The output of a startup isn’t a product, it’s a business model.
 And a business model is composed of knowledge.
 The concept of the business model as units of knowledge was famously represented by Alexander Osterwalder’s Business Model Canvas.